annaguo-bios/annaguo-bios.github.io/_posts/2024-03-25-make-rpackage.md

 #' This function allows you to express your love of cats.
 #' @param love Do you love cats?
 Defaults to TRUE.
 #' @keywords cats
-#' @return A message and combination of words list
-#' @importFrom itertools combn
 #' @export
 #' @examples
 #' cat_function()